-Once subscribed to a Strategist, making any necessary changes to the default asset allocation of a model, or individual security are no problem!
+Once subscribed to a strategist, making any necessary changes to the default asset allocation of a model, or individual security is no problem!
 Simply click on the asset allocation next to the holding(s) you would like to edit then enter the new allocation amount.
 From here you also have the ability to add or delete any allocations.
 In this case, subsequent updates to this edited model by the strategist can either be accepted (overriding the edits you've made) or snoozed, keeping your changes intact.

 Copying a Strategy Model